Asparagus Tongs

 Bone china hand-painted side plate in the “Bird-of-Paradise” pattern.
 Measures just over 6” across.
 Marked “souvenir” and purchased in the on-board gift shop.
 Produced by Tuscan china and bottom marked with the Cunard logo.
 Identical… read more ›

-Cunard (and the rest of the UK) went for the cube-style teapot in a big way in the 1920’s.
-Cunard being Cunard, they were tradition bound and kept using the cube style for 60+ years,… read more ›
+The Cunard Line (and the rest of the UK) went for the cube-style teapot in a big way in the 1920’s.
+Cunard being Cunard, they were tradition bound and kept using the cube style for… read more ›

 Large waste dish in the famous Cube pattern.
-Hand painted and happily near mint.
-Identical to the onboard service but sold in the gift shops.
+Hand painted and identical to the onboard service but sold in the gift shops.
 Marked on the bottom as souvenir.
-Measures about 3″ x… read more ›
+No chips or cracks, but some crazing. … read more ›

 Made of bone china, this attractive sugar bowl was produced by Copelands for use on board ships of the Cunard White Star fleet.
 I have a tough time keeping these in stock, especially one that’s… read more ›

 Cuckoo-pattern Cunard bread plate.
 This pattern, dating to the time of RMS Mauretania and Aquitania, is the harder-to-find variant of the Tuscan Bird-of-Paradise china.
-This bread plate is dated 1922 and made by Spode Copland. … read more ›
+This bread plate is made by Mintons.
+Fine bone china.
+Measures… read more ›

 Very hard-to-find cereal bowl made for Cunard Line by Foley in bone china.
 Almost certainly from the Queen Mary as it was discovered in Southern California.
 Measures 7″ across. in excellent condition.
 Oddly, a piece… read more ›

 Everybody loves a cup and saucer.
 This classic bone china example made by Foley in the pattern used on the Queens is in the typical English style they call a “coffee can.”
-In excellent condition… read more ›
+Cunard Line must… read more ›

 Foley bone-china footed dish.
 Measures about 3” across the top and stands about 2” high.
 Very good condition.
 No chips or crazing.
 One of the harder Foley pieces to find and one of the most… read more ›